Dutton1990/fun-top-trumps-battler/README.md

 In day 2 of this sprint you should re-factor your code to make use of ES6 classes.
 Any code that uses the pseudo-classical pattern of object creation should be re-factored into classes.

-## Pokemon
+## Cards

-- Each pokemon should have a name, hit points (health), attack damage, the sound that it makes, and one move. (e.g. 'bite')
+- Each card should have a name, and five attributes attached to it
-- Each pokemon should have a type property which deafults to normal.
-Normal pokemon have no strengths or weaknesses.
+- Each card should have a type property, only cards of the same type can play against each other.
-- You should be able to create grass pokemon, water pokemon and fire pokemon.
-- Fire pokemon are strong against grass, and weak against water.
-Grass pokemon are strong against water, and weak against fire.
-Water pokemon are strong against fire and weak against grass.
-- Every pokemon should have a talk method available, which returns its sound.
+- Every card should have a quote method available, which returns its quote.
-- Every pokemon should have a useYourMoves method available, which returns its favourite move.
+- Every card should have a funFact method available, which returns its fun fact.

-## Trainer
+## Collector
-- Pokemon trainers will have a name, and a way of storing pokemon.
+- Card collectors will have a name, and a way of storing their cards.
-- Each pokemon trainer will also have a catch method available, so they can store more pokemon.
+- Each card collector will also have a buy method available, so they can store more cards.

 ## Battle
-- Finally, you will need a way to battle the pokemon.
+- Finally, you will need a way to battle the cards.
-- The battle should take two trainers and the names of the pokemon they wish to battle.
+- The battle should take two collectors and the names of the cards they wish to battle.
+The cards should be in an ordered list.
-- The battle should have a fight method available.
-This should take the pokemon whose turn it is, attack the defending pokemon (deducting attacker's attack damage from the defender's hit points), and end their turn.
+- The battle should have a turn method available.
+This should take the card at the top of the list with a defined attribute.
+The attributes on the two opposing cards will then be compared.
-- The fight method should take each pokemon's strengths and weaknesses into account.
-If a defender is strong against the attacking type, the attacking type's damage should be multiplied by 0.75.
-If a defender is weak against the attacking type, the attacking type's damage should be multiplied by 1.25.
-- Each attack should be followed by an attack message.
-The message will vary depending on the defender's weakness/strength.
+- Whichever card has the larger number for the specific attribute wins the round.
+The collector who's card that is then steals the losing card.
+The losing card will be put to the back of their list.
+- The winning card will stay in play, the collector who lost will then play their next card in the list with a specified attribute.
-- If the defending pokemon faints (depletes all hit points), the attacker wins.
+- Once one of the collectors loses all their cards, the other collector wins.

+### Type ideas
+- Animals
+- TV show characters
+- Sports stars
+- Countries
+- Movie characters
+- Superheroes

 ## Making the game
 Once you have all the necessary parts fully tested, make the game!